kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/16_chapter_XV.md

 southern extremity of the col. We dismounted the apparatus, traversed the whole length of the ridge of the col and climbed, partly on ice, partly of rock, to the foot of the ridge of Staircase Peak.
-At the base of a sort of turret we made another station on a little level cut with our pickaxes i the ice near the cornice.
+At the base of a sort of turret we made another station on a little level cut with our pickaxes in the ice near the cornice.
 It was from these two panoramas that the short chain north-east of Windy Gap was placed upon the map.
 We got down directly to the tents without going back to the col through a gully full of ice with a light covering of snow.
-Sella in the meantime had taken panoramas [G](https://flic.kr/p/2nivUR5) and (https://flic.kr/p/2niw7EC), and photographs of several single mountains.
+Sella in the meantime had taken panoramas [G](https://flic.kr/p/2nivUR5) and [H](https://flic.kr/p/2niw7EC), and photographs of several single mountains.
 The three guides and seven coolies came up presently from the camp below.

 Our work at Windy Gap was finished, and we prepared to return to Camp VI,